-As early as 6th grade, Becky Wilson advocated for the causes she believed in.
+As early as sixth grade, Becky advocated for the causes she believed in.
 Her concern about nuclear waste and water contamination in her hometown of Dothan, Alabama – and her thorough research – promoted her to press a state legislator with questions in the school auditorium.
-Having grown up in the south, Becky got in trouble for questioning authority – yet that life experience served her well.
+Having grown up in the South, Becky got in trouble for questioning authority – yet that life experience served her well.

 After clerking for a federal judge in Washington, D.C., Becky landed in Orlando, quickly building a reputation at Lowndes for being thorough, outspoken, and a tireless advocate for clients.
 She ultimately found her niche in land use, collaborating with architects, transportation engineers and local governments to move her clients’ projects – and Central Florida – forward.
 Becky became one of the youngest female shareholders at the firm.
 Today, she is Chair of the Land Use, Zoning and Environmental Group.